-Medical devices, regulated by Medical Devices Directive No. 93/42/EEC (MDD) divides the devices into 4 groups, depending on their hazard potential.
-The MDD has a very wide scope, and it is important to understand the purpose of use and the way the products will be marketed.
+Medical devices, governed by the Medical Devices Directive No. 93/42/EEC (MDD), are divided into four groups based on their hazard potential.
+The MDD has a very wide scope and it is important to understand the purpose of use and the way the products are to be marketed.
 The Directive defines and applies different administrative requirements to four classifications of medical device.
-These classifications are based on the risk a device presents to the public and the environment.
+These classifications are based on the risk a specific device presents to the public and the environment.

-- Understand the data requirements and procedures to be followed in order to place medical devices on the markets
+- Understanding the data requirements and procedures to be followed to place medical devices on the markets

-- Take different national requirements into consideration in cases where relevant
+- Take different national requirements into consideration where relevant

-- Help you solve borderline cases in case of any doubts
+- Assistance in solving borderline cases in case of doubt

-- Facilitate communications with the authorities in the pre- and post-submission phase
+- Facilitation of communications with the authorities in the pre- and post-submission phase